 Verdict: This reclining chair from Divano Furniture is great if you want a good rocking chair to relax in whilst you recover from your knee replacement.

-But it’s a bit small and it’s height is a bit low.
-So it may be uncomfortable to get out from, especially if you’re not very mobile.
+But it’s a bit small and its height is a bit low.
+So it may be uncomfortable to get out of, especially if you’re not very mobile.

 This chair gives an awesome recline feature at the touch of a button.